Perceived Stress Scale (PSS)

 How do people perceive their stress?

-The Perceived Stress Scale (PSS) measures the degree to which situations in one’s life are appraised as stressful.
-This survey can be used to assess how unpredictable, uncontrollable, and overloaded people find their lives in relation to other psychological phenomena (i.e. emotion regulation, coping, physiological responses, etc.).
-Higher perceived stress has been associated with failure to quit smoking, failure among diabetics to control blood sugar levels, and in general, greater vulnerability to stressful life-event-elicited depressive symptoms.
+The Perceived Stress Scale is a 10-question measure of the degree to which situations in people's lives are valued as stressful.
+The questions measure one variable: Percieved Stress.
+This survey can be used to explore relationships between percieved stress and emotion regulation, growth mindset, and lonliness.
+Past research suggests that higher perceived stress has been associated with failure to quit smoking, failure among diabetics to control blood sugar levels, and in general, greater vulnerability to stressful life-event-elicited depressive symptoms (Cohen 1983).

 Resources: